GSVcoder/GSVcoder/README.md

-## My name is Guilherme Vieira
-### I am a frontend developer living in Portugal, Madeira
+## I am a frontend developer living in Portugal, Madeira

 ## 🛠  Technologies and tools